 Our success and growth depend to a significant degree on the skills and continued services of our management team and other key personnel.
 If we lose the services of any member of management or any key personnel, we may not be able to locate a suitable or qualified replacement, and we may incur additional expenses to recruit and train a replacement.
 We have experienced recent changes in our management team.
 While we seek to manage these transitions carefully, these changes may result in a loss of institutional knowledge and may cause disruptions to our business and growth.
 If we fail to successfully integrate new key personnel into our organization or if key employees are unable to successfully transition into new roles, our business could be adversely affected.
 We cannot guarantee that we will be able to retain our executive officers or key employees in the future.
 Additionally, lack of effective leadership may lead to low morale, higher turnover, and decreased ability to execute our strategy.
-The loss of the services of any of our executive officers or key employees, could disrupt our business and have a significant negative impact on our operating results, prospects and future growth.
+The loss of the services of any of our executive officers or key employees, and any failure to have in place and execute an effective succession plan for executive officers or key employees, could disrupt our business and have a significant negative impact on our operating results, prospects and future growth.